Koushouu/Bioimage-Analysis-Workshop-Taipei/README.md

 - Please install Anaconda ([https://www.anaconda.com/](https://www.anaconda.com/)) on your laptop (Yes, you need a laptop) and follow the “Creating a Python Environment for the workshop” work flow as below for the setup.
 - If you are not confortable with python, please follow the “Basics in Python” Jupyter notebook to learn the basics of python programming
-- If you want something more to get yourself more comfortable with python programming for image proessing, follow “Basics in Python2” Jupyter notebook.
+- If you want something more to get yourself more comfortable with python programming for image proessing, follow “Basics in Python2” Jupyter notebook. (to be updated)

 ## Creating a Python Environment for the workshop